cambridge-cares/TheWorldAvatar/Agents/FenlandTrajectoryAgent/README.md

-STACK_NAME            # Name of stack to which agent shall be deployed NAMESPACE             # Blazegraph namespace into which to instantiate data DATABASE              # PostGIS/PostgreSQL database name (default: `postgres`) LAYERNAME             # Geoserver ayer name, ALSO table name for geospatial features in PostGIS GEOSERVER_WORKSPACE
+STACK_NAME            # Name of stack to which agent shall be deployed NAMESPACE             # Blazegraph namespace into which to instantiate data DATABASE              # PostGIS/PostgreSQL database name (default: `postgres`) LAYERNAME             # Geoserver layer name, Also table name for geospatial features in PostGIS GEOSERVER_WORKSPACE
-ONTOP_FILE            # Path to ontop mapping file (i.e. within Docker container)

 ### *3) Accessing Github's Container registry*